Michigan, California move to reopen factories as U.S. jobless ranks grow

 DEPRESSION-ERA JOBLESSNESS Several weeks of widespread business shutdowns meant to curb the contagion have dealt a staggering blow to the U.S. economy, casting Americans out of work in numbers unseen since the Great Depression of the 1930s and stoking pressure on politicians to lift restrictions.

-Michigan, Ohio and California were among dozens of U.S. states moving to ease constraints on social and business life, despite a lack of vastly expanded diagnostic testing and other safeguards called for under White House guidelines issued in April.
-GUIDELINES SHELVED
+Michigan, Ohio, and California were among dozens of U.S. states moving to ease constraints on social and business life, despite a lack of vastly expanded diagnostic testing and other safeguards called for under White House guidelines issued in April.

 The CDC did not immediately respond to a Reuters request for comment.
 But Dr. Deborah Brix, a task force coordinator, later told CNN: "No one has stopped those guidelines.
 We're still in editing."